cockroachdb/docs/src/current/v24.3/drain-a-node.md

 ## Drain a node

 Follow these steps to temporarily stop a node.
-This both drains the node and terminates the `cockroach` process.
+This both drains the node and terminates the `cockroach` process. **Drain only one node at a time**.

 {{site.data.alerts.callout_success}}
 This guidance applies to manual deployments.
 In a Kubernetes deployment or a CockroachDB {{ site.data.products.advanced }} cluster, terminating the `cockroach` process is handled through Kubernetes.
 Refer to [Draining on Kubernetes](#draining-on-kubernetes) and [Draining on CockroachDB {{ site.data.products.advanced }}](#draining-on-cockroachdb-advanced).